slatedocs/slate/source/includes/getting-started.md

 If a driver marks an attempt with [DeliveryStatus](#deliverystatus) of `FAILED`, they will not be directed back to that Waypoint unless a reattempt is authorized.
 Until a reattempt at that Waypoint is authorized, they will not be able to make another [DeliveryAttempt](#deliveryattempt).

-If you application decides that the driver should be sent back to that Waypoint, you will need to authorize the re-attempt in Foxtrot:
+If your application decides that the driver should be sent back to that Waypoint, you will need to authorize the re-attempt in Foxtrot:

 ```java
 FoxtrotSDK.getInstance().authorizeDeliveryReattempt("A_WAYPOINT_ID");